 To practice mindfulness , simply become aware of the thoughts racing through your mind.
 Be aware of the fact that those thoughts are causing ripples.
 One thought leads to another and so on, as the impact of the pebble on the water sends ripples oscillating across the water.
 Simply observe this phenomenon.
 Don’t dwell.
 Don’t judge.
 Don’t question.
 Observe.
 Be aware of the process of those thoughts rippling through your mind.
 With awareness the pebbles, the thoughts, will become lighter.
 Soon those thoughts will stop sinking down into your mind.
 They will skim the surface lightly.

-This technique will silence your thoughts.
+This is my favorite spiritual meditation technique, It will silence your thoughts.
 And once the thoughts are silenced the experience of living will be pure.
 Freed from disturbance, the pond becomes pure and tranquil, and so too will the mind.
 Then we are free to live our lives connected to our spiritual selves.